USDA is Investing in Rural Broadband

 - Performing e-connectivity testing to determine the availability of service by sending our General Field Representatives to the proposed service area.

 USDA is working as quickly as possible to set up the e-Connectivity Pilot, including defining program goals, eligibility rules, build-out requirements, and administrative procedures, including administrative set up of operational and technical assistance services.
 USDA is also creating a reliable and safe electronic web-based application intake and review system, determining eligibility factors, and reviewing criteria in compliance with Federal legal and regulatory requirements for such processes.
-The agency will publish a Notice of Inquiry to receive public input and ultimately a Notice of Funds Availability on a yet-to-be-determined timetable.
+The agency will publish a Notice of Inquiry to receive public input and ultimately a Funding Opportunity Announcement on a yet-to-be-determined timetable.

 The program is still in development at this time, so we are not yet accepting applications.
 We will update this webpage once the application window is open, which will include a direct weblink to the application website.
 We will also announce the funding availability in the Federal Register and with a press release.